Ibrahimrahhal/Auto-Bidder/README.md

         $ git clone

-* Install the depenacies with pipenv
+* Install the dependencies with pipenv

         $ pipenv install